Tokyo Itineraries 3 Ways: Best of the Off-Beat

 Tokyo Itineraries Option #1: Adventurers and Sumo Fans Unite!

-I’ve already gone over how to get around Tokyo in a more general sense, so here, I’ll focus more on tips to making travel easy.
-This first options is for anyone craving a little adventure.
+I’ve already gone over how to get around Tokyo in a more general sense, so here, I’ll focus more on tips for making travel easy.
+This first option is for anyone craving a little adventure.
 No dull or dry museums, this itinerary is action-packed.
 Explore Mt.
 Fuji, see the famous Suicide Forest, ride go-karts in Shibuya, and grab some seats to sumo wrestling.

 Tips & Tricks